 Every once in a while, she doesn't want to leave the field.
 She ignores her grandmother's beckoning.
 If the whisper grows into a scream, and she still refuses to answer, then her fierce soul (also known as Hades) will grab her against her personality's will, and she will suffer until she surrenders to the pull.
 After all, we must respect the cycles of life to remain in balance and in harmony.

 Yet most of us don't head the call, because to turn away from the sunshine of summer would mean certain failure in this culture of bliss.
-We stay in a perpetual youth, less and less helpful to our tribe and culture.
+We stay in a perpetual youth, and perhaps as a result, less and less helpful to our tribe and culture.
 When our soul finally grabs us, instead of letting ourselves be ripened, we medicate it.
-Either through a doctor's prescription or our own self-medicating drug of choice.
+Either through a doctor's prescription or our own self-selected drug of choice.

 But really, given the current state of our world, is anger, grief and loneliness all that irrational?
 I mean look around.
 Dying oceans.
 Child pornography.
 Never ending wars.
 Homelessness & hunger.
 Suburbs & isolation.
 Animal life sold as a commodity.
 Human life sold as a commodity.
 Every single thing sold as a commodity.
 And the media distracts us, telling us we are flawed and not enough but that some THING might make us better.